cobilab/falcon/README.md

 #### 4.2.2 Visualization ####

-To see the possible options of FALCON-visual type
+To see the possible options of FALCON-filter-visual type
 ```
-./FALCON-visual
+./FALCON-filter-visual
 ```
 or
 ```
-./FALCON-visual -h
+./FALCON-filter-visual -h
 ```
 These will print the following options: